braden77/Credit-Card-Customers-Segmentation/README.md

 ## About The Project

-### Goals

-* Develop a customer segmentation to define strategy for credit card marketing campaign through K-Means clustering
-* Divide customers into at least 3 distinctive groups

 ### Background

 * One of the key pain points for marketers is to know their customers and identify their needs